top of page

 “Exactly, my dear, exactly!”

-I turned my attention back to the stage and sighed.
-The inaugural graduation of the Humboldt State Teachers College was set to begin.
-Imagine an elegant picnic masquerading as an Astor soiree.
-The more the organizers tried to make the grounds feel like the College Green at Penn, the less it did.
-Even so, I had to admire their industriousness.
-Monkeypod chickweed and June-blooming wildflowers lined the outdoor stage.
-Electric lights draped the platform above the buzzing graduates.
-Fluffy red, white and blue bunting brightened the stage.
-And where was it?
-Ah, there it is.
-The “Class of 1914” flag I had stitched together over the past few weeks swathed the speaker’s podium.
-A nice touch if I don’t say so myself.
+Even so, I couldn’t help but admire their industriousness.
+Monkeypod chickweed and June-blooming wildflowers ringed the outdoor stage.
+Electric lights draped the platform, buzzing faintly above the restless graduates.
+Fluffy red, white, and blue bunting cheered the scene.
+To top if off, the "Class of 1914" flag I’d stitched together over the past few weeks swathed the speaker's podium.
+A nice touch, if I say so myself.

-But flags and flowers couldn’t compete with the main attraction directly behind the stage.
-California’s first official teacher’s college north of Petaluma resided within a thick forest of ancient redwoods.
-Towering over our gathering, the giants guaranteed our ceremonies would begin in a misty, chilling shade despite the noonday sun.
-When I was a little girl, I traveled to Switzerland and marveled at the vertigo-inducing ascent of the Alps.
-Impossibly steep, the mountains shot straight up like skyscrapers from Zurich’s flat valley floor.
-Now here, on the other side of the world, a colossal fortress of wood instead of ice sealed us off from the outside world.
+But bunting and blossoms couldn’t compete with the main attraction directly behind the stage.
+California’s first teacher’s college north of Petaluma sat tucked within a thick forest of ancient redwoods.
+Towering over our gathering, the giants ensured that despite the noonday sun, our ceremonies would unfold in a bone-chilling shade.
+When I was a little girl, I had traveled to Switzerland and marveled at the vertigo-inducing ascent of the Alps.
+Sheer crags thrust upward like stone skyscrapers from Zurich’s flat valley floor.
+Here, it was a colossal fortress of wood, not ice, that sealed Arcata from the outside world.

-As the school president approached the podium, I realized immediately my prayers for an efficient ceremony were to go unanswered.
-In that practiced way that husbands and wives secretly trash others during public events, I whispered conspiratorially into Charles’s ear.
+As the school president approached the podium, I realized my prayers for a brisk ceremony were to go unanswered.
+In that practiced way husbands and wives secretly trash others during public events, I whispered conspiratorially into Charles’s ear.

 “How is it possible there are ten speakers but only fifteen graduates?”

-Speaker number seven on the docket checked his notes and playfully appeased me, whispering back, “You’re right, the dean must think we’re in Boston or New Haven.
+Speaker number seven on the docket checked the program and, with mock solemnity, whispered back, “You’re right, the dean must think we’re in Boston or New Haven.
 Just sit back and relax.”

-As the morning dragged on, I shuddered as the mountain cold, layer-by-layer, ruthlessly penetrated my sable fur coat.
-By the third speech, no amount of feet-stamping or husband-burrowing was helping anymore.
-I marveled at Dorothy’s grace as she braved the chill from the stage.
-Fully exposed to the icy Pacific wind, she sat there radiant, smiling as if she was sunning herself in an Adirondack chair on a July Cape May beach.
+As the morning dragged on, I shivered as the mountain cold ruthlessly pierced my sable coat.
+By the third speech, no amount of feet-stamping or husband-burrowing helped.
+I admired Dorothy's composure as she braved the chill from the stage.
+Fully exposed to the icy Pacific wind, she sat radiant, smiling as though she were sunning herself in an Adirondack chair on a July afternoon in Cape May.

-“Be good, do good and you shall have your reward!”
-Polite clapping whisked the Dean and his platitudes offstage as he yielded to Charles for his turn at the podium.
-As the mayor bounded up the slick grandstand steps two-at-a-time, I steeled myself for at least a half hour soliloquy.
-After thanking his “eternally patient” wife, Charles settled into one of his stump speeches I’d heard countless times.
-Free to wander now, my mind drifted.
+“Be good, do good, and you shall have your reward!”
+Polite clapping whisked the dean and his platitudes offstage as he yielded to Charles.
+Mr. Mayor bounded up the slick grandstand steps two at a time as I steeled myself for one of his half-hour soliloquies.
+After thanking his “eternally patient” wife, Charles launched into one of his stump speeches I’d heard countless times.
+Free at last to drift, my mind wandered.

 Not a good thing.
 Not at all.
-I was counting on, no, I needed some extra-engrossing distractions to make it through this.
-For years, ever since we got here, I’d sought sanctuary in mental diversions and detours.
+I was counting on—no, I needed—some engrossing distractions to get me through this.
+Ever since we arrived here, I’d sought sanctuary in mental detours.
 Head down, stay busy.
-Write those letters, volunteer for that First Methodist Christmas committee.
-And at night, a bracing nip from the brandy closet to shut the door tight.
+Write those letters.
+Chair the First Methodist Christmas committee.
+And at night, a bracing nip from the brandy closet to slam the door shut.

 Otherwise, they came.
-The real cause of my shuddering.
-I forced myself to look up, past the stage and classrooms, into the dark, looming forest above.
+The real cause of my shivering.
+I forced myself to look up, past the stage and classrooms, into the dark, looming forest beyond.

-Despite four years of official Humboldt County residence, I’d clung to town, never setting foot in the surrounding wilderness.
-Over cigars, Charles never tired of the incredulous response from his sycophants when he’d exaggerate that although I was a dues-paying (if inactive) member of the Women's Federation to Save the Redwoods, I’d never actually touched one.
+Despite four years in Humboldt County, I’d clung stubbornly to town, never once setting foot in the surrounding wilderness.
+Over cigars, Charles drew incredulous laughter from his sycophants when he exaggerated that though I was a dues-paying member of the Women’s Federation to Save the Redwoods, I’d never actually touched one.

 We’re all experts in something.
 Maybe you collect stamps or can discern Roman pottery from Phoenician.
-My specialty?
-Well, from where I stand, it’s rather unique.
-Full disclosure, I hold no proper credentials, no official certifications and it won’t appear as an achievement on my obituary.
-You’ll just have to take me at my word.
+My specialty is rather unique.
+Full disclosure: I have no credentials, no official certifications, and this accomplishment won’t appear in my obituary.
+You’ll have to take me at my word.

 It’s Fear.
 See, I know all about Fear.
 True Fear.
-I’m not talking about your everyday spider phobias or nightmares of bottomless quarries filled with black stagnant water (although you should definitely steer clear of quarries).
-Or those brushes with the supernatural delivered by charlatan spiritualists who trick the dead into rapping their knuckles on command underneath the table.
+Not spider phobias or nightmares of bottomless quarries filled with black, stagnant water (though you should steer clear of quarries).
+And certainly not those brushes with the supernatural delivered by charlatan spiritualists who trick the dead into rapping their knuckles under a table.

-No, I’m a self-taught, learned authority in True Fear.
-Who knows, maybe you are too.
-Perhaps you’ve dabbled in its shadows, confident you’ve seen the worst it has to offer.
-God knows, I hold no exclusive patents or proprietary trademarks in this realm.
+No, I’m self-taught in True Fear.
+Perhaps you are too.
+Maybe you’ve flirted in its shadows, convinced you’ve seen the worst It has to offer.
+God knows, I claim no patents or trademarks in this realm.

-But I can share this tip.
-Here’s your litmus test, how you know for certain True Fear has paid you a visit.
-Drum roll…What’s True Fear?
-It’s the absence of Hope.
-It’s arrived when you know what will happen next - and there’s not a damned thing you can do about it.
-Your fate is certain.
-There’s no bargaining, no clever barrister to get you off on a technicality.
-You signed the contract, your soul belongs to Him.
+Here’s a litmus test to know when True Fear has found you.
+Drumroll… What is True Fear?
+The absence of Hope.
+It arrives when you know what will happen next and there’s not a damned thing you can do about it.
+Your fate is sealed.
+No bargaining, no clever barrister to wriggle you out on a technicality.
+You signed the contract.
+Your soul belongs to Him.

-Of course, everyday, conventional bouts of Fear fall short of this bar.
+Everyday bouts of Fear fall short of this bar.
 The ending isn’t forsworn.
-The tarantula startles you, but might not bite.
-The water is cold but you know how to swim.
-Despite the dire circumstances, in these cases, a flicker of faith endures.
-I can fix this, I know I can.
-Just give me a minute to think, there’s always a way.
+The tarantula startles you… but might not bite.
+The water is cold… but you know how to swim.
+Despite the peril, in these cases a flicker of faith endures.
+I can fix this.
+Just give me a minute to think.
+There's always a way.

-Not always.
-With monstrous forests such as the one surrounding me now, there’s no solution.
-There’s no bartering.
-I don’t just suppose, I know its essence.
-Nature doesn’t take sides, they say.
-It’s indifferent.
-Yeah, right.
 This wilderness and I understand each other.
-No quarter is asked for and none is given.
-For you, the forest is many things.
-A playground.
-A postcard.
+For you, the forest may be many things: a playground, a postcard.
 For me, it’s a murderous No Man’s Land, minus the barbed wire.
-To leave the safety of the trenches and enter its territory means annihilation.
+To leave the safety of the trenches and enter its territory invites annihilation.

 What’s the proverbial silver lining you ask?
 Well, I did come up with one.
-Yes, I know, it’s a stretch.
+Yes, it’s a stretch.
 Ready?
 Here it is (deep breath).

 At least I know.

-So, I guess that’s something.
+And I guess that’s something.
 Clarity.
 Lucidity.
-While the rest of the world meanders inside its bubble, caring about baseball games and stock tickers, I’ve been granted a peek over the horizon.
-A modern-day Elijah, the unwanted recipient of an unreturnable gift.
+While the rest of the world frolics in its bubble, obsessed with baseball games and stock tickers, I was granted an unwanted glimpse over the horizon.
+A modern-day Elijah.
+An unwilling recipient of an unreturnable gift.

 “Here we go.”
-I welcomed Charles' interruption.
-His elbow nudged my silver chatelaine purse as he motioned towards the stage.
+I welcomed Charles’s interruption.
+His elbow nudged my silver chatelaine purse as he motioned toward the stage.
 I hadn’t even realized he was back.
-With the speaker’s exhortations finally over (and quickly forgotten), the soon-to-be teachers were nervously lining up for their degrees.
+With the speaker’s exhortations finally over (and quickly forgotten), the soon-to-be teachers expectantly lined up for their degrees.

 Swaying, I tightly clutched his arm.
-“My dear, what’s the trouble?” he inquired.
+“Dear, what’s the trouble?” he inquired.
 “Do we need to leave?”

 Breathe, just breathe.
-Reflexively, I called upon the techniques I’ve used since I was a child to push down the panic.
+Reflexively, I called upon the techniques I’d used since childhood to suppress the panic.
 First, orient yourself.
 You’re here, at Dorothy’s graduation.
-Next, tighten your stomach against the upcoming waves of nausea.
-Here it comes, keep it down!
+Next, tighten your stomach against the oncoming waves of nausea.
+Here it comes… keep it down!
 Ignore that gagging sensation in your throat.
-Finally, lie to yourself that everything is fine, just fine.
+Finally, lie to yourself that everything is fine.
+Just fine.

-Charles instantly recognized my predicament.
-Familiar with my wifely hysterics and fragile constitution, he started to escort me from the stands, but I demurred.
-“No, no, I’m staying.
-I’ll be fine.”
+Familiar with my wifely hysterics and fragile constitution, Charles began to escort me from the stands, but I demurred.
+"No, no, I’m staying.
+I’ll be fine."

-Heads were starting to turn, but a reassuring nod from Charles returned everyone’s attention back to the stage.
-A box of scrolls appeared at the base of the podium and the Dean finally got to the part of the program we were all waiting for.
+Heads turned, but a reassuring nod from Charles returned everyone's attention to the stage.
+A box of scrolls appeared at the podium, and the Dean finally reached the part of the program we’d all been waiting for.

 “Dorothy Wescott!” the master of ceremonies bellowed.
-I thought I’d be more emotional, but my reservoir was empty.
+I thought I’d be more emotional, but my reservoir was bone-dry.
 “Congratulations Ms. Wescott.”

-Dorothy accepted her diploma, curtsied briefly and assumed the podium for her valedictorian remarks.
-Happily distracted once again, I tried to squelch my irritation again at her hat choice.
+Dorothy accepted her diploma, curtsied briefly, and took the lectern for her valedictorian remarks.
+Happily distracted once again, I squelched my irritation at her hat choice.
 A straw boater for this occasion?
-Much too masculine for this type of ceremony.
+Far too masculine.
 And to not even include a goose feather?
-But, as you might guess, my unsolicited opinion over buttered toast this morning only served to guarantee the straw boater victory.
+But, as you might guess, my unsolicited opinion over buttered toast this morning only guaranteed the straw boater victory.

 Her voice, young and clear, cut through the air and commanded our attention.

 “Our pursuits of gold and status are not just materialistic trappings.
 They’re actual traps.
 They keep us small.
-And so we all must choose.
-A fearful life focused on what we might lose.
-Or, find the courage to break our self-imposed chains for a cause more noble than ourselves.”
+And so, we must all choose: a fearful life, focused on what we might lose.
+Or the courage to break free from our self-imposed chains in pursuit of a cause greater than ourselves.”

 My goodness.
 Apparently the Socialist party has been busy on campus.

-Her closing line received the most enthusiastic applause.
+Her closing line drew the most enthusiastic applause.

 “Everyone inside for refreshments.”